Ayushii12/AWS-Certified-Cloud-Practitioner-Course-Notes/README.md

 Amazon QuickSight Q is a query service that is a component of Amazon QuickSight.
 QuickSight Q is a tool you can use to explore, analyze and query your data.
 This service has a user-friendly interface to help you better understand your data.

-## AWS Well-Architected Tool
+## Well-Architected Framework

-It helps customers evaluate compliance with best practices when designing, building, and operating their AWS infrastructure.
-This tool is designed based on the AWS Well-Architected framework.
+- A tool for evaluating architectural excellence across key categories.
+The framework is built on five pillars:
+    - Operational Excellence
+    - Security
+    - Reliability
+    - Performance Efficiency
+    - Cost Optimization

 ## Amazon Quantum Ledger Database (Amazon QLDB)